 I personally think that the Duchess of Windsor never looked better than she did in her engagement portrait which appeared in Vogue in 1937.

 In looking through these countless images I began to want to know more about Sir Cecil Beaton.

 He was born in Hampstead, England in 1904.
-His family had risen from humble beginnings to great wealth through timber.
+His family had risen from humble beginnings to great wealth through harvesting timber.
 Cecil picked up his nanny’s Kodak 3A folding camera when he was only 11.

-He attended St. John’s College, Cambridge and studied art, architecture and history, although he never earned a degree.
+He attended St. John’s College, Cambridge and studied art, architecture, and history, although he never earned a degree.
 His photography skills were further developed at Paul Tanqueray’s studio until he was hired by Vogue in 1927.
 The subjects of his early work often included his family members.
-He would often used cellophane, a fairly new product at the time, for his backdrops.
+He would often use cellophane, a fairly new product at the time, for his backdrops.
 Here, his sister, Miss Nancy Beaton, was a “Shooting Star” in 1928.